-As a bank holding company under the Bank Holding Company Act of 1956, as amended (the "BHC Act"), that has made an election to be a financial holding company ("FHC"), RJF is subject to supervision, examination and regulation by the Board of Governors of the Federal Reserve System (the "Fed").
+Established in 1962 and public since 1983, RJF is listed on the New York Stock Exchange (the "NYSE") under the symbol "RJF".
+As a bank holding company ("BHC") under the Bank Holding Company Act of 1956, as amended (the "BHC Act"), that has made an election to be a financial holding company ("FHC"), RJF is subject to supervision, examination and regulation by the Board of Governors of the Federal Reserve System (the "Fed").
 We are subject to the Fed's minimum capital requirements and overall capital adequacy standards.
 The risk-based capital requirements are expressed as capital ratios that compare measures of regulatory capital to risk-weighted assets, which incorporates quantitative measures of our assets, liabilities, and certain off-balance sheet items as calculated under regulatory capital rules.
 The leverage based requirement is expressed as a ratio that compares the tier 1 regulatory measure of capital to adjusted average assets.
 RJF's capital amounts and classification are also subject to qualitative judgments by the regulators about components, risk-weightings, and other factors.

-This report should be read in conjunction with our Q2 2023 Form 10-Q and 2022 Form 10-K, which include important information on risk management policies and practices.
+This report should be read in conjunction with our Q1 2024 Form 10-Q and 2023 Form 10-K, which includes important information on risk management policies and practices.
 A disclosure index is provided in the Road Map on page 3 of this report and specific references have been included herein.